Security-Onion-Solutions/securityonion-docs/Email.rst

 | <email\_maxperhour>100</email\_maxperhour>
 | </global>
 |
-| Then restart OSSEC:
+| Then restart Wazuh:
 | sudo service ossec-hids-server restart
 |

-You can specify the severity of an event for which OSSEC will send email alerts by specifying an appropriate value for ``email_alert_level`` in ``/var/ossec/etc/ossec.conf``.
+You can specify the severity of an event for which Wazuh will send email alerts by specifying an appropriate value for ``email_alert_level`` in ``/var/ossec/etc/ossec.conf``.
 If you notice ``email_alert_level`` is not being respected for a certain rule, it may be that the option is